pSCANNER/Distributed-Methods-All/readme.md

 Methods follow basic input->{action}->output model.
 Inputs and outputs are typically datasets (or arrays), actions are typically computations that may be user defined functions or functions built into existing computing platforms.
 In distributed methods, actions are distributed over the network.
 In many cases a high level action is parallelized and decomponsed into computations.
 Most distributed methods have two roles corresponding to different categories of actions.
 One role is related to handling consolidation of parallelized outputs ("aggregator") and the other implements operations on locally managed data ("client")

 In order to facilitate platform independence for analysis methods, we are trying to observe the syntax and specification formats developed for PMML: http://dmg.org.
-A network of heterogeneous PMML or PFA -consumers- (e.g. SPSS, R, SAS, KNIME) can collaborate to estimate any generalized linear model (or any model with a convex error function) using gradient decent or Newton-Raphson methods orchestrated by an "aggregator".
+A network of heterogeneous PMML or PFA _consumers_ (e.g. SPSS, R, SAS, KNIME) can collaborate to estimate any generalized linear model (or any model with a convex error function) using gradient decent or Newton-Raphson methods orchestrated by an "aggregator".
 So only the aggregator node needs to have the user-defined functions for iteratively updating the coefficients until the error converges.
 We might consider some of the conventions and requirements in PFA.
 In particular, "aggregator" functions have been modeled in a way that PFA calls a `Folding Engine` that allows us to clearly articulate that PFA `tally` activities are handled by PMN whereas `merge` activities operate on collections. http://dmg.org/pfa/docs/document_structure/

 While PMML model includes transformations, Data Transformations and processing steps are not as well represented in PMML expressions and we may opt to extend them with expressions/UDFs from another standard (e.g. HQMF/CQF).